 The ROTH Resident Assistant is a Department of Residence staff member whose responsibility is to serve as a student advisor for 45 - 75 students in ROTH.
 As an advisor, the Resident Assistant provides assistance to residents regarding personal, interpersonal and academic concerns, and is instrumental in assisting the community in becoming a cohesive and inclusive living and learning community.

 The Resident Assistant is supervised by a Residence Life Coordinator.
 In conjunction with the other Resident Assistants, he or she develops and supports the objectives of programs, helps maintain ROTH and university policies and procedures and assists with the administration of ROTH.

-Resident Assistants must have at least one semester of residence hall experience at UNI (or at another institution of higher education) and a minimum 2.25 cumulative grade point average at the time of employment.
-Resident Assistants must maintain a minimum semester and cumulative 2.25 GPA while in the Resident Assistant position.
-Resident Assistants need to be in good behavioral standing with the university and be full-time, degree-seeking students.
+Resident Assistants must have at least one semester of residence hall experience at UNI and a minimum 2.25 cumulative grade point average at the time of interview.
+RAs must maintain a minimum semester and cumulative 2.25 GPA while in the RA position.
+RAs must possess excellent skills in verbal and written communication.
+RAs need to be in good behavioral standing with the university and be full-time, degree-seeking students.

 Resident Assistants are employed for the entire academic year.
-Resident Assistants hired for the 2014-2015 academic year will be expected to begin work on Sunday, August 10, 2014 through Sunday, May 10, 2015.
-They are expected to return after winter break to start training on January 7, 2015.
-Some training will occur during the 2014 spring semester and will include spring workshop, April 4/5, 2014.
-Resident Assistants are expected to be available and provide coverage during continuous housing periods (i.e. Thanksgiving, semester break in halls that are open, and spring break).
-Participation in non-academic activities during training periods is subject to approval by the Residence Life Coordinator and the Director of Residence Life.
+Resident Assistants hired for the 2015-2016 academic year will be expected to begin work on Wednesday, August 5, 2015 through Sunday, May 8, 2016.
+They are expected to return after winter break to start training on January 6, 2016.
+Some training will occur during the 2015 spring semester and will include spring workshop, March 27/28, 2015.
+Resident Assistants are expected to be available and provide coverage during continuous housing periods (i.e. Thanksgiving, semester break, and spring break).
+Participation in non-academic activities during training periods is subject to approval by the Residence Life Coordinator and Assistant Director of Residence Life.